U.S. may seek power to pre-approve self-driving car technology

 The U.S. Transportation Department, in its most comprehensive statement yet on autonomous vehicles, also issued voluntary guidelines and urged automakers to certify that their highly automated vehicles were ready for public roads.

+"If a self-driving car isn't safe, we have the authority to pull it off the road.
+We won't hesitate to protect the American public's safety," President Barack Obama wrote in a Pittsburgh Post-Gazette op-ed published Monday.
+"We have to get it right."

-Automakers and technology companies are racing to develop vehicles that can drive themselves at least part of the time, and have complained that state and federal safety rules impede the process.
+Automakers and technology companies are racing to develop vehicles that can drive themselves at least part of the time.
+They have complained that state and federal safety rules impede the process.

-The guidelines call for automakers to agree to a 15-point "Safety Assessment" that includes ways to ensure that the technology works properly, data recording and sharing, a vehicle's ability to survive a crash, and how it would behave after a crash.
-It would also include federal oversight of ethical issues such as which of two obstacles a self-driving car should be programed to hit when a collision cannot be avoided.
+Obama wrote the administration is asking automakers "to sign a 15-point safety checklist showing not just the government, but every interested American, how they’re doing it."

+The guidelines include testing, backup systems in the case of a self-driving computer failure, and recording and sharing data.
+Companies would also have to demonstrate how vehicles would comply with all traffic laws and fare in traffic crashes and how they would perform after a crash.

 The government currently allows automakers to self-certify